Offloading Filipina

 Proof of Onward Travel:

-• Return Tickets: Ensure you have your return tickets readily available (printed or electronic copy).
+• Return Tickets: Ensure you have your return tickets readily available (assuming you are coming back to the Philippines).
 This demonstrates a clear departure date and reduces concerns about overstaying in the Philippines.

 Organization is Key: